calebclayreagor/DELAY/README.md

 # Required Input Files for Datasets

-In the ``datadir``, DELAY will expect unique sub-directories for each dataset containing the following files:
+DELAY will expect unique sub-directories for each dataset in ``datadir`` containing the following files:

 1. ``NormalizedData.csv`` — A labeled ``genes x cells`` matrix of gene-expression or accessibility values